kantale/OpenBio.eu/OpenBioC/README.md

 * Run

+Change the port if you want..

 ```
 python manage.py runserver 0.0.0.0:8200
 ```

 ## How to Run:
 Run these commands whenever you want to run/test your changes.
 I assume you have followed the instruction of how to install.
+Also you change the port (8200) to anything you like.

 ```
 python manage.py runserver 0.0.0.0:8200
 ```

+Go to  ```http://0.0.0.0:8200``` and check your awesome changes!